cxyfer/up-runtime/README.md

 # up-runtime

-Docker runtime for the UNIX programming class.
+Docker runtime for the UNIX programming class. ***Modified for Windows users***.

 ## How to use it

 - Clone this repo

+- Change the endline of the `./debian/entrypoint.sh` file to `LF` (Unix line ending).

 - Build the required image `upclass/runtime` using the command:
   ```
-  ./build.sh
+  docker build -t upclass/runtime ./debian
   ```
   You only need to do this once, unless the files placed in the `debian` folder is modified.

 - Create the runtime instance using the command:
   ```
-  ./start.sh [password]
+  ./start.bat
   ```
   The script will create a docker container named `up-runtime`.
-It detects the current user's login ID, user ID, and group ID, and then creates the same user within the docker container using a default password of `password`.
-To change the default password, provide the desired password as the first argument when running the script.
+It will create the docker container using a default username and password of `upclass` and `password`.
 Alternatively, you can log into the docker container using the following command:

   ```
   ssh -p 22222 <your-username>@localhost